philippzhuravlev/wiki-site/README.md

 - Search functionality with era filters
 - Interactive timeline and map visualizations
 - Sidebar navigation
+- **Unified Page Parser**: In the future, we might implement a single page parser for "age-less" pages like the list of languages and the front page.
+This parser will load `.txt` files similarly to how "aged" pages are handled.

 ## Development Priorities
 1. Basic era navigation and content rendering